mctools/simplebuild/doc/source/packages.rst

 test, and so will any application or script who has a reference log-file provided (either a ``test.log`` file in the ``app_XXX/`` directory or a ``scripts/myscript.log`` file for a script named ``scripts/myscript``).
-Tests consists of two parts: First of all, it must finish with an exit code of 0, and second of all those tests which have a reference log-file must give the same output as that given in the log-file.
+Tests consists of two parts: first of all, it must finish with an exit code of 0, and second of all those tests which have a reference log-file must give the same output as that given in the log-file.
 Thus, do not print out pointer addresses or absolute file-paths in a test with a reference log, since those will change